Arab leaders gather to endorse counterproposal to Trump's Gaza plan, with ceasefire's fate uncertain

 Palestinian President Mahmoud Abbas, head of the Western-backed authority and an opponent of Hamas, was attending the summit.

 Israel has ruled out any role for the Palestinian Authority in Gaza and, along with the United States, has demanded Hamas’ disarmament.
-Hamas has said it is willing to cede power in Gaza to other Palestinians but will not give up its arms until there is a Palestinian state.
+Hamas, which doesn’t accept Israel’s existence, has said it’s willing to cede power in Gaza to other Palestinians, but won’t give up its arms until there is a Palestinian state.

+An early draft of the statement endorsing the plan called for a “permanent and just solution” for the Palestinian cause, and for the U.N.
+Security Council to deploy international peacekeepers in Gaza and the Israeli-occupied West Bank.
+The mention of peacekeepers was dropped from a later draft.

+Israel has vowed to maintain open-ended security control over both territories, which it captured in the 1967 Mideast war and which Palestinians want for their future state.
+Israel’s government and most of its political class are opposed to Palestinian statehood.

-Trump shocked the region last month when he suggested Gaza’s roughly 2 million Palestinians be resettled in other countries.
-He said the United States would take ownership of the war-ravaged territory and redevelop it into a Middle Eastern “Riviera.”
+Trump shocked the region last month when he suggested that Gaza’s roughly 2 million Palestinians be resettled in other countries.
+He said that the United States would take ownership of the territory and redevelop it into a Middle Eastern “Riviera.”

 Israeli Prime Minister Benjamin Netanyahu embraced the proposal, which was roundly rejected by Palestinians, Arab countries and human rights experts, who said it would likely violate international law.